 Marsanne

-puce 15 km from Montélimar via the D6 and the D105.
+15 km from Montélimar via the D6 road and then the D105 road.

 Half-way between Montélimar and Valence, the village of Marsanne deserves a detour, for its fascinating history.